nimdone/nimdone-88471/src/pages/index.md

         new_window: false
         no_follow: false
         type: action
+      - label: >-
-      - label: 'Search papers, select content, see slides.
-An end to end integrated '
+          Search papers, select content, see slides.
+An end to end integrated experience in making educational presentations
         url: lorem-ipsum
         style: link
         has_icon: false